rafael2k/8086-assembler/README.md

 # 8086 Assembler for ELKS

-ps: This is a very initial port of the "8086 Assembler for DOS" for ELKS.
+ps: This is a very initial non-working port of the "8086 Assembler for DOS" for ELKS.

 ## About